 Click on a particular catalog to view it in the Facebook Catalog Manager window.

 A disconnect from the Facebook option has also been provided on this screen.

-From the first drop down menu, they can choose the required product catalog identified for synching.
+From the first drop-down menu, they can choose the required product catalog identified for syncing.

 Also, choose to exclude certain product categories or tags from the respective drop down.